-First reported by Alexander Breslow, MD in 1970, the Breslow thickness is defined as the total vertical height of the melanoma, from the very top (called the "granular layer") to the area of deepest penetration in to the skin.
+First reported by Alexander Breslow, MD, in 1970, the Breslow thickness is defined as the total vertical height of the melanoma, from the very top (called the "granular layer") to the area of deepest penetration in the skin.
 An instrument called an "ocular micrometer" is used to measure the thickness of the excised (removed) tumor.

 In general, the higher the Breslow thickness, the worse the prognosis (keep in mind that these survival rates are averages and may not reflect your individual case):

 - less than 1 mm: 5-year survival is 95% to 100%